porterporter/code-editor/README.md

 > To try out the example, run `>Live Preview: Start Server` in the VSCode command pallet.

 Notice how user's can't edit the boiler plate for the canvas, just the implementation of the draw() function.
-The draw function also contains intellisense for all the HTML Canvas types
+The draw function also contains intellisense for all the HTML Canvas types and supports JSDOC typings.

 ## Dependencies